 Use Your Floor Space

 If you’re lacking ample bedside storage, take style notes from designer Sarah Sherman Samuel and tuck a basket underneath your nightstand.
 Not only will you gain a much-needed clutter catchall (especially if your side table doesn’t have drawers), but you’ll also add visual interest to your space.
 Choose a natural textile, like the seagrass basket pictured above, for a trendy take on this easy bedroom storage solution.

 While draping a blanket over the end of your bed can look effortlessly cool, too many layers can have the opposite effect.
-Rather than banishing your extra linens to the back of a dark closet, stow them in plain sight with an organizational ladder.
-This genius bedroom storage idea, courtesy of stylist Bradley Tolbert, keeps throws within arm's reach when the weather is chilly and puts them on display when the temps are high.
+Rather than banishing your extra linens to the back of a dark closet, stow them in plain sight with an organisational ladder.
+This genius bedroom storage idea, courtesy of stylist Bradley Tolbert, keeps throws within arm’s reach when the weather is chilly and puts them on display when the temps are high.

 Placing a nightstand on each side of your bed is a foolproof way to increase your bedroom’s storage space.
 If your square footage is limited, opt for smaller bedside tables and consider installing wall-mounted light fixtures.
 Lamps can take up a considerable amount of tabletop real estate, so wall-affixed lighting can help make room for a great-smelling candle, a potted plant, and nighttime reading material.

 Opt for Stylish and Functional Furniture

 Short on closet space?
 Don’t settle for a run-of-the-mill piece of furniture.
 After all, it will be prominently displayed in your bedroom.
 Shop around for a statement dresser that’s just as stylish as it is functional.
 Earn extra style points by crafting a tabletop vignette featuring a framed art print, a few stacks of color-coordinated books, and a vase filled with fresh flowers.